 - Now add the garlic to the pan and fry for 2 - 3 minutes, before adding the finely chopped vegetables.
 Fry them for about 10 minutes until soft.

 - Add the pancetta and mince back to the pan.
-Add the tinned tomatoes, red wine, a good grating of the fresh nutmeg (about a quarter of a nutmeg) and salt and pepper.
+Add the tinned tomatoes, red wine, a good grating of the fresh nutmeg (about a quarter of a nutmeg), the dried herbs and salt and pepper.

 - Remove from the heat and add in chopped or ripped basil leaves.